FuzzyStatic/blizzard/worldofwarcraft/README.md

 # go-blizzard/worldofwarcraft

-This is a Go API for gathering World of Warcraft data.
+This is a Go client library for gathering Blizzard World of Warcraft API data.

 ### Getting started